ta-matsuura/openwhisk-workshops/bootcamp/README.md

 > We recommend you install the IBM Cloud Functions Shell in addition to the CLI.
 The shell supports most CLI commands and offers a lot more in a convenient UI.
 The shell combines a terminal-like panel on the left with a multifunction panel that slides in from the right when needed - the sidecar.
 This sidecar supports many tasks: editing code, inspecting executions, gathering statistics, etc. See [https://github.com/ibm-functions/shell](https://github.com/ibm-functions/shell) for details.
 >
-> The shell is distributed through the node package manager (TODO: add version requirement).
+> The shell is distributed through the node package manager.
+Make sure to specify the `@index` tag to get the right releasef for this workshop:
 >
-> `npm install -g @ibm-functions/shell`
+> `npm install -g @ibm-functions/shell@index`
 >
 > To start the shell in interactive mode use:
 >